dhis2/dhis2-docs/src/developer/web-api/overview.md

 `analytics/events/query/...?...&dimension=pe:TODAY&enrollmentDate=2021&incidentDate=202102&...`

-Supported formats are the one described in "date and period format" above plus an extra one provided to express custom date periods to express ranges of dates within two days.
+Supported formats are described in "date and period format" above.
+An extra format is provided to express a range of dates: `yyyyMMdd_yyyyMMdd` and `yyyy-MM-dd_yyyy-MM-dd`.

-`yyyyMMdd_yyyyMMdd` and `yyyy-MM-dd_yyyy-MM-dd`

-ex.:
+In the example bellow, the endpoint will return events that are scheduled to happen between 20210101 and 20210104:

 `analytics/events/query/...?...&dimension=pe:TODAY&enrollmentDate=2021&incidentDate=202102&scheduledDate=20210101_20210104&...`